Citizen Science

 Why do they need monitoring?

-Climate change is affecting when fungi reproduce, with mushrooms turning up at different times of year; this may mean that the mycelium, which we can’t see, is also working differently.
+In common with other organisms across the planet, many fungi are at risk from factors such as habitat loss, pollution and climate change.
+For example, Climate change is affecting when fungi reproduce, with mushrooms turning up at different times of year; this may mean that the mycelium, which we can’t see, is also working differently, which could impact fungi’s roles in natural ecosystems.

 Further information: